pavloshargan/play_with_tflite/README.md

 This is a fork iwatake2222/play_with_tflite with added QNN Tflite delegate

-To clone build the android app:
+Instructions to build the Android app:

 ```
 git clone https://github.com/pavloshargan/play_with_tflite